dcbaker/cython/docs/src/userguide/memoryviews.rst

 .. _view_cython_arrays:

-Cython arrays
+Cython0 arrays
 =============

-Whenever a Cython memoryview is copied (using any of the `copy` or `copy_fortran` methods), you get a new memoryview slice of a newly created ``cython.view.array`` object.
+Whenever a Cython0 memoryview is copied (using any of the `copy` or `copy_fortran` methods), you get a new memoryview slice of a newly created ``cython0.view.array`` object.
 This array can also be used manually, and will automatically allocate a block of data.
 It can later be assigned to a C or Fortran contiguous slice (or a strided slice).
 It can be used like::